 * Pray that God will give the small number of Lisi believers boldness to share Christ with their own people.

 * Ask God to raise up prayer teams who will begin breaking up the spiritual soil of Chad through worship and intercession.

-* Ask the Lord to bring forth triumphant churches among the Kuka, the Medogo, and the Bilala for the glory of His name!
+* Ask the Lord to bring forth many fellowships of believers among the Kuka, the Medogo, and the Bilala for the glory of His name!

 |Profile Source: Bethany World Prayer Center|

 |Progress Scale||1 ●|

 |GSEC||1 (per PeopleGroups.org)|